jasonincanada/jhooper.me/images/tablet-notes/2021-05/references.md

 This is the monad instance, using the `bind` method, of the continuation-passing functor, from page 1 of this paper:

 * Ralf Hinze.
 2012.
-Kan extensions for program optimisation <i>or</i>: art and dan explain an old trick.
+Kan Extensions for Program Optimisation <i>Or</i>: Art and Dan Explain an Old Trick.
 In <i>Proceedings of the 11th international conference on Mathematics of Program Construction</i> (<i>MPC'12</i>).
 Springer-Verlag, Berlin, Heidelberg, 324–362. https://doi.org/10.1007/978-3-642-31113-0_16

 Direct link: https://www.cs.ox.ac.uk/ralf.hinze/Kan.pdf